Amazon suspends nearly 4,000 sellers over coronavirus price gouging

-The online retail giant is now suspending thousands of accounts due ot price gouging.
+The online retail giant is now suspending thousands of accounts due to to price gouging.

 “Everything is just ridiculously priced,” says shopper Susan Nott.